Why Does Graffiti Have A Bad Reputation?

 Graffiti has become a common sight throughout the UK.
 Yet, it is still heavily regarded as a negative pastime within society.

 Over the years, graffiti has been used in a variety of ways.
 Though graffiti is illegal in the UK, the term ‘street art’ has become much more acceptable.
-According to Wide Walls, street art can be considered the greatest phenomenon in the history of art itself.
+Graffiti’s bad reputation hasn’t evolved from from the public’s opposition to art, but rather its association with hate crime.

 Freedom of speech has allowed for individuals and groups to express their political and social standpoints in a visual form.
 However, many have taken advantage of this and used the space to create offensive displays.